Moving Out

 • Develop an interest in motivating yourself to keep going and never stop

 What family couldn’t give, make a promise to yourself and do just that and more.
 Who would have thought I would have survived?
-That losing three jobs in a row could have made life any better than what it is today.
+That leaving three jobs in a row could have made life any better than what it is today.
 I wonder what amount of grace is upon my life that every time a door closes, an even bigger one is begging to have me a member of.

 Life can only get better when you look at it head on, from every angle focused and determined to influence change in your situation.